f-klubben/stregsystemet-cli/readme.md

 Using the CLI in Powershell can be made easier by running the setup script in the same folder as either the git repository or the sts file.

-Or add it as a package in nix
+Installing it as a package in nix.

 ```nix
 environment.systemPackages = [